KyroChi/pluribus-puppet/doc/usage/pn_cluster.md

 Controls clustering of switches on the fabric.

-does not support re-naming of clusters
+Does not currently support re-naming of clusters.
+Force clustering not yet implemented.

 | Option         | Valid Values              | Default      |
 |----------------|---------------------------|:------------:|